-Astyanax is a relatively small asteroid that shares Jupiter's orbit around the sun.
+Astyanax is a large asteroid that shares Jupiter's orbit around the sun.
 NASA JPL has not classified Astyanax as potentially hazardous because its orbit does not bring it close to Earth.

 Astyanax orbits the sun every 4,380 days (11.99 years), coming as close as 5.06 AU and reaching as far as 5.42 AU from the sun.
-Astyanax is about 27.8 kilometers in diameter, making it larger than most asteroids, comparable in size to the city of Indianapolis.
+Astyanax is about 27.8 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the city of Indianapolis.

 The rotation of Astyanax has been observed.
 It completes a rotation on its axis every 6.52 days.

 Astyanax's orbit is 4.04 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.